Japan Expo USA

 Japan Expo USA was a three-day anime convention held in August at the San Mateo Event Center in San Mateo, California, United States.
-The convention is organized by SEFA Entertainment, based in San Francisco, California.
-It is the American subsidiary of the JTS Group, the organizing group of Japan Expo in Paris, France.
+The convention was organized by SEFA Entertainment, based in San Francisco, California.
+It was the American subsidiary of the JTS Group, the organizing group of Japan Expo in Paris, France.

 Programming

-The convention typically offers an artists' alley, autograph sessions, art show, concerts, dealers' room, Japanese cultural demonstrations, masquerades, vendors, video games, and video screenings.
+The convention typically offered an artists' alley, autograph sessions, art show, concerts, dealers' room, Japanese cultural demonstrations, masquerades, vendors, video games, and video screenings.